How to request support

 Requesting Support on behalf of a friend

 Many Order members may not think of applying for help themselves, but a good friend can see their need and apply on their behalf.

 If you would like to apply on behalf of an Order friend, get in touch with The Secretary.
 We will need to confirm with your friend that they are happy for you to ask on their behalf.
 Email firstname.lastname@example.org

 Support Request guidelines

 In the Request for Support Form we ask for enough information about your situation to our Trustees to make an informed decision.
-Your form is only read by the Trustees, whose names are listed on this website, and the Secretary, Taradakini.
+Your form is only read by the Trustees, whose names are listed on this website, and the Secretary.

-We give Dana to support spiritual practice in times of hardship.
-Often this means paying for a retreat, a solitary retreat, or Order event, but we have also helped purchase disability equipment, hearing aids, a heater, medical travel and urgent living costs.
+We give Dana to support spiritual practice in times of poverty and hardship.
+Often this means paying for a retreat, a solitary retreat, or Order gathering, but we also help with urgent living costs and in emergencies.

 If you’re not sure if your need meets our criteria, please contact Taradakini.